When companies get their pricing wrong – it’s far more likely that they’ve pitched it too low than too high.

-The company assumed buyers would save a bit of time by using a portable device, so they added a small amount to the cost of a similar static device to reflect the labour-saving advantage.
-What they didn’t realise was that the product allowed customers to redesign their entire supply chain and make huge cost savings.
+The company assumed buyers would save a bit of time by using a portable device, so they added a small amount to the cost of a similar static device to reflect the labor-saving advantage.
+What they didn’t realize was that the product allowed customers to redesign their entire supply chain and make huge cost savings.

 The seller significantly undervalued the value of the portable unit to the customer, and hence underpriced it massively, losing out on huge potential profits.
 This was a case of the seller misunderstanding the true value of the product to its target audience.